When a deal gets stuck because a buyer doesn’t have the budget, or considers your offer too expensive, the worst thing you can do is lower your price.

-For one thing, because it damages your sense of self-worth (never a good idea) but also: it gives the buyer the feeling that you were asking too much to begin with.
-Result: broken trust, meaning the sale is much less likely to happen.
+It gives your buyer the feeling that you were asking too much to begin with, and that causes broken trust, meaning the sale is even less likely to happen.

 And that word – value – is key.